 - Short Drive to Suffolk Coast

 PYES HALL The property sits beside a collection of former agricultural farm buildings, one of which is separately listed, on a plot which extends, in total, to 3.30 acres (subject to survey).
-Available in two separate lots or together as a whole, this is an opportunity not to be missed.

 Set back from London Road with a driveway providing plentiful parking and leading to two outbuildings, one of which currently serves as a garage and the other which is not currently accessible due to structural problems with the roof.